Dynamic combinatorial chemistry: Reversible covalent reactions

-The development of protein-directed DCC has not been straightforward because the reversible reactions employed must occur in aqueous solution at biological pH and temperature, and the components of the DCL must be compatible with proteins.
+The development of Protein-directed DCC has not been straightforward because the reversible reactions employed must occur in aqueous solution at biological pH and temperature, and the components of the DCL must be compatible with proteins.

-Several reversible reactions have been proposed and/or applied in protein-directed DCC.
+Several reversible reactions have been proposed and/or applied in Protein-directed DCC.
 These included boronate ester formation, diselenides-disulfides exchange, disulphide formation, hemithiolacetal formation, hydrazone formation, imine formation and thiol-enone exchange.

 Pre-equilibrated DCL

 For reversible reactions that do not occur in aqueous buffers, the pre-equilibrated DCC approach can be used.
 The DCL was initially generated (or pre-equilibrated) in organic solvent, and then diluted into aqueous buffer containing the protein target for selection.
-Organic based reversible reactions, including Diels-Alder and alkene cross metathesis reactions, have been proposed or applied to protein-directed DCC using this method.
+Organic based reversible reactions, including Diels-Alder and alkene cross metathesis reactions, have been proposed or applied to Protein-directed DCC using this method.

 Reversible non-covalent reactions

-Reversible non-covalent reactions, such as metal-ligand coordination, has also been applied in protein-directed DCC.
-This strategy is useful for the investigation of the optimal ligand stereochemistry to the binding site of the target protein.
+Reversible non-covalent reactions, such as metal-ligand coordination, has also been applied in Protein-directed DCC.
+This strategy is useful for the investigation of the optimal ligand stereochemistry at the binding site of the target protein.

 Enzyme-catalysed reversible reactions

-Enzyme-catalysed reversible reactions, such as protease-catalysed amide bond formation/hydrolysis reactions and the aldolase-catalysed aldol reactions, have also been applied to protein-directed DCC.
+Enzyme-catalysed reversible reactions, such as protease-catalysed amide bond formation/hydrolysis reactions and the aldolase-catalysed aldol reactions, have also been applied to Protein-directed DCC.

 Analytical methods

 Protein-directed DCC system must be amenable to efficient screening.
-Several analytical techniques have been applied to the analysis of protein-directed DCL.
+Several analytical techniques have been applied to the analysis of Protein-directed DCL.
 These include HPLC, mass spectrometry, NMR spectroscopy, and X-ray crystallography.

 Multi-protein approach

-Although most applications of protein-directed DCC to date involved the use of single protein in the DCL, it is possible to identify protein ligands by using multiple proteins simultaneously, as long as a suitable analytical technique is available to detect the protein species that interact with the DCL components.
+Although most applications of Protein-directed DCC to date involved the use of single protein in the DCL, it is possible to identify protein ligands by using multiple proteins simultaneously, as long as a suitable analytical technique is available to detect the protein species that interact with the DCL components.
 This approach may be used to identify specific inhibitors or broad-spectrum enzyme inhibitors.